 The indigenous tribes located in Brazil are quite heterogeneous.
 Some have an indigenous language as their first language, and others have Portuguese.
-There are around 180 indigenous languages spoken in Brazil with important linguistic diversity, both with regard to the organization of sound systems and grammatical structure.
-Of these 180 languages, only 24 have more than 1,000 speakers, 108 languages have between one hundred and a thousand speakers and 50 languages have less than 100 speakers (Gaspar, 2009).
-Brazil's 2010 Census identified that in indigenous lands, out of all the indigenous population, 57.3% spoke an indigenous language at home, and 28.8% did not speak
+There are around 180 indigenous languages spoken in Brazil, with significant linguistic diversity, both in terms of the organization of sound systems and grammatical structure.
+Of these 180 languages, only 24 have more than 1,000 speakers, 108 languages have between 100 and 1,000 speakers, and 50 languages have fewer than 100 speakers (Gaspar, 2009).
+Brazil's 2010 Census identified that in indigenous lands, 57.3% of the indigenous population spoke an indigenous language at home, and 28.8% did not speak Portuguese.